-- a) Need for Multidisciplinary Approach - b) Role and Responsibilities: Teacher, parents, peers, Administrators, Community, NGO's, Government and Private Organizations - c) Roles, responsibilities and professional ethics of an inclusive education teacher and teacher educators
+- a) Role and Responsibilities: Teacher, parents, peers, Administrators, Community, NGO's, Government and Private Organizations - b) Roles, responsibilities and professional ethics of an inclusive education teacher and teacher educators

 - Conduct a survey on any one type of disability in children, enlist the required support services for including them in main-stream. - Make a list of existing resources in the local area and discuss their use and limitations based on survey of inclusive school.